Teaching English in Italy

 Italy is known to lag behind their European neighbours in terms of English fluency and this can be traced to the low level of English teaching in the public schooling system and so the vast majority of TEFL jobs in Italy consist of privately run schools, where Italians who are serious about learning English sign up.

-The Bali locals like to Boast that “if Paris had a sea then it would be a little Bali”.
+The Bari locals like to Boast that “if Paris had a sea then it would be a little Bari”.
 This exaggerated claim is probably formed on sheer pride and being bias but nonetheless it is an incredibly attractive city, one which is steeped in history, has untouched architecture and boasts a strong catholic culture.
-It is also a university city so there is plenty of opportunities for TEFL jobs in Bali.
+It is also a university city so there is plenty of opportunities for TEFL jobs in Bari.

 As one of Europe’s leading industrial and business cities, it has a lot to offer; the Italian stock exchange is situated there, it is home to be the esteemed Alfa Romeo brand among other highly established companies.
 Not forgetting that it is also Europes fashion capital, with leading fashion houses partaking in twice yearly fashion shows that gain both global exposure and generate massive revenue for the country.
 It also has fashion lovers flocking here all year round.
 All of this equates to Milan being quite the booming economical city which results in massive opportunities to teach English in Milan.

 Otherwise known as the “the eternal city”, perhaps a reference to the fact that it dates back to 753BC, Rome certainly is a popular choice not just nationally but globally.
 As well as offering an extensive range of cultural experiences; Rome can be seen as being the education hub of Italy with various language and education centers located there.
 This makes it even more appealing as a TEFL destination in Italy and Europe.